-A.4.1 All aspects of notification and Sample collection for Athletes with impairments shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete's impairment.

-[Comment to A.4.1: The Testing Authority in the case of an Athlete with an intellectual impairment, shall decide whether to obtain consent to Testing from their representative and inform the Sample Collection Authority and Sample Collection Personnel.]

-- A.4.2 In planning or arranging Sample collection, the Sample Collection Authority and DCO shall consider whether there will be any Sample collection for Athletes with impairments that may require modifications to the standard procedures for notification or Sample collection, including Sample Collection Equipment and Doping Control Station. - A.4.3 The Sample Collection Authority and DCO shall have the authority to make modifications as the situation requires when possible and as long as such modifications will not compromise the identity, security or integrity of the Sample.
+- A.4.1.
+All aspects of notification and Sample collection for Athletes with impairments shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete's impairment. - [Comment to A.4.1: The Testing Authority in the case of an Athlete with an intellectual impairment, shall decide whether to obtain consent to Testing from their representative and inform the Sample Collection Authority and Sample Collection Personnel.] - A.4.2.
+In planning or arranging Sample collection, the Sample Collection Authority and DCO shall consider whether there will be any Sample collection for Athletes with impairments that may require modifications to the standard procedures for notification or Sample collection, including Sample Collection Equipment and Doping Control Station. - A.4.3.
+The Sample Collection Authority and DCO shall have the authority to make modifications as the situation requires when possible and as long as such modifications will not compromise the integrity, identity, and security of the Sample.
 The DCO shall consult the Athlete in order to determine what modifications may be necessary for the Athlete's impairment.
-All such modifications shall be documented. - A.4.4 An Athlete with an intellectual, physical or sensorial impairment may be assisted by the Athlete's representative or Sample Collection Personnel during the Sample Collection Session where authorized by the Athlete and agreed to by the DCO.
+All such modifications shall be documented. - A.4.4.
+An Athlete with an intellectual, physical or sensorial impairment may be assisted by the Athlete's representative or Sample Collection Personnel during the Sample Collection Session where authorized by the Athlete and agreed to by the DCO. - A.4.5.
+The DCO may decide that alternative Sample Collection Equipment or an alternative Doping Control Station will be used when required to enable the Athlete to provide the

-- A.4.5 The DCO may decide that alternative Sample Collection Equipment or an alternative Doping Control Station will be used when required to enable the Athlete to provide the Sample, as long as the Sample's identity, security and integrity will not be affected. - A.4.6 Athletes who are using urine collection or drainage systems are required to eliminate existing urine from such systems before providing a urine Sample for analysis.
-Where possible, the existing urine collection or drainage system should be replaced with a new, unused catheter or drainage system prior to collection of the Sample.
-The catheter or drainage system is not a required part of Sample Collection Equipment to be provided by the Sample Collection Authority; instead it is the responsibility of the Athlete to have the necessary equipment available for this purpose. - A.4.7 For Athletes with visual or intellectual impairments, the DCO and/or Athlete may determine if they shall have a representative present during the Sample Collection Session.
+- Sample, as long as the Sample's integrity, identity and security will not be affected. - A.4.6.
+Athletes who are using urine collection or drainage systems are required to eliminate existing urine from such systems before providing a urine Sample for analysis.
+Where possible, the existing urine collection or drainage system should be replaced with a new, unused catheter or drainage system prior to collection of the Sample. - A.4.7.
+Should an Athlete require any additional equipment in order to be able to provide a Sample, including but not limited to catheters and drainage systems, it is the sole responsibility of the Athlete to have the necessary equipment available for this purpose and understand how to use it. - A.4.8.
+For Athletes with vision or intellectual impairments, the DCO and/or Athlete may determine if they shall have a representative present during the Sample Collection Session.
 During the Sample Collection Session, a representative of the Athlete and/or a representative of the DCO may observe the witnessing DCO/Chaperone while the Athlete is passing the urine Sample.
-This representative or these representatives, may not directly observe the passing of the urine Sample, unless requested to do so by the Athlete. - A.4.8 The DCO shall record modifications made to the standard Sample collection procedures for Athletes with impairments, including any applicable modifications specified in the above actions.
+This representative or these representatives may not directly observe the passing of the urine Sample, unless requested to do so by the Athlete. - A.4.9.
+The DCO shall record modifications made to the standard Sample collection procedures for Athletes with impairments, including any applicable modifications specified in the above actions.